 This is a story about a woman who maintained a loyalty to her younger self, by conquering the ambitious goals she set, with a fire she never let die down.

 The film is a historic portrayal about the life and tumultuous sport career of Lydia Lassila through the times of world dominance by the Australian aerial ski team.

-As a young gymnast, Lydia Lassila’s Olympic aspirations were set and then dashed by injuries and missed opportunities.
+As a young gymnast, Lydia Lassila’s Olympic aspirations were set, and then dashed by injuries and missed opportunities.
 Aerial skiing provided a second chance opportunity to realise her dream – and create many new ones.
-Through an experimental roller-coaster career of guts and perseverance, she turned some major setbacks into fuel for an all-mighty comeback.
+Through an experimental roller-coaster career of guts and perseverance, she turned major setbacks into fuel for an almighty comeback.
 Lydia won the 2010 Olympic games with a world record score still held today.

 After winning the 2010 Olympic games, Lydia returned to the sport as a young mother, with a pursuit of becoming the first woman to perform the most complex acrobatic manoeuvre that only men had ever achieved before, a “quadruple twisting, triple somersault” on skis.

 Lydia Lassila didn’t want her acrobatic potential to be unknown.
 She had a title to defend, but more importantly a score to settle, with herself.

 This is a quest to reach personal fulfilment by achieving her true potential, on the world stage at the Sochi Olympics in 2014.